JanisGeise/sparseSpatialSampling/README.md

 When using single precision, the grid nodes may be messed up in the x-y-plane when imported into Paraview in some parts of the domain.
 This issue was fixed by exporting everything in double precision, so it is recommended to use double precision throughout all computations in Paraview.
 Why this happens only in the x-y-plane is unknown.

+Although it wasn't observed so far, for very fine grids this may even be happening with double precision.
+However, the cell centered values should not be affected by this (in case this happens).

 ## References
 - Existing version of the $S^3$ algorithm can be found under: